kenpfowler/locale-file-manager/README.md

 - Unit test classes
 - Keep README.md document updated
 - OpenAI should not be dependency.
 User should be able to supply their own generations as long as it implements interface that works with program.
+- Might consider removing deep-diff dependency since it is no longer maintained
 - Add appropriate error handling and logging